-Join Joseph Lowery for an in-depth discussion in this video Logging in and out, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Logging in and out, part of Learning Laravel.

 Okay, now we're cooking.…The registration side…of our authentication app is up and running.…In this lesson,…we'll add in the ability to 'Log In' and 'Log Out',…once you've registered.…The cool thing is…we can really leverage the work we've already done.…So it'll start to come together very quickly.…If you think of it,…logging in with your username and password…is very similar to registering with…email, username, and password.…So, let's repurpose our existing…register.blade.PHP template.…